Odd Arne Espevoll

 Odd Arne Espevoll (born 5 June 1976) is a retired Norwegian football defender.

 He hails from Vikedal and started his career in Vindafjord IL.
 He made his debut for Viking FK in late 1994 and remained there through 2003, except the season 2001 when he was loaned out to FK Haugesund.
 In 2004 he joined Hinna, then Jarl.

 Espevoll was capped for Norway on under-21 level.
 He participated in the bronze medal-winning squad at the 1998 UEFA European Under-21 Championship.

+Ahead of the 2023 season he was announced as the new coach of Jarl.